tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

   });
 ```

-> Note we skip any promise rejection within asynchronous tasks for brevity, but you always have to take care of rejections.
+> We skip any promise rejection within asynchronous tasks for brevity, but you always have to take care of rejections.

 ### Limited parallel execution with async/await